Monttinen/Android-ProductLister/README.md

 Installation
 ============

-It is not planned to have the prototype in mass use.
+It is not planned to have the prototype in mass use and thus does not need installation guides.

 Requirements
 ============

-Target API Level is 16
+Target API Level is 21
+Minimum API level is 16

 User guide
 ==========

-The user interface is rather simple and still in the works //TODO
+The user interface is rather simple having only a few buttons that are well labelled and the editable text areas have hints to guide how to use them.

 Future development
 ==================

-Currently we have no known bugs and neither of us have any plans to develop this further.  //TODO
+Currently we have no known bugs and neither of us have any plans to develop this further.
+The main problems for future development will be user handling, how to prevent the user from uploading wrong prices or useless photos.